ecolab-nus/Morpher_Scripts/README.md

  Final Output should be:
         Matches :: 241, Mismatches::0
  Make sure to run this before making any major change to the repos

+ There is one manual work which the script currently doesn't handle.
+ Morpher mapper need data layout as input and it is taken in architecture.json.
+ DFG generator generates the layout but does not copy it to architecture.json.
+ Therefore you have to first run DFG generator and copy the data layout to architecture.json file manually before running mapper.